-Further points may be added in order to realize a most flexible and comfortable control.
-On the other hand, a simple system turned out to be already sufficient in many noise situations to noticeably reduce the noise impact in the affected rooms, particularly the high temporary impact of train and aircraft noise with intermediate quiet periods.
-The impact of the automatic control was evaluated both technically and by tests carried out with test persons who were exposed to different sound events (ICE, freight train, helicopter) presented to them in a room with closed, opened and automatically controlled windows.
-The test persons assessed the noise scenarios i. a. with regard to annoyance and loudness.
+The impact of the automatic control was evaluated not only technically, but also by tests carried out with test persons who were exposed to different sound events (ICE, freight train, helicopter) in a room with closed, open and automatically controlled windows.
+The test persons assessed these noise scenarios using criteria such as annoyance and loudness.

-The results confirmed the assumptions: The perception of noise in a room with acoustically controlled windows is similar to the noise perception with permanently closed windows.
+The results of the test show that the perception of noise in a room with automatic acoustic window control is similar to that with closed windows.
 Compared to this, the noise with open windows was perceived to be significantly louder and more annoying.
-The test design also allows for further conclusions.
-As the application context is of significant importance for an acoustic window control, the test persons were devided into a “relaxed” group and a “cognitive” group.
-In a quiet and relaxed situation at home for example, the outdoor noise will be perceived to be much more annoying than in a cognitive situation, for example at work.
-All these findings will be included in the control methods in order to be able to finally offer a solution that is suitable for as many applications and users as possible.
-There are numerous interested parties even though the control offers hardly any benefits for continuous noise and short-time noise peaks.
-Thus, the next steps on the way to practical use are evident to provide the best combination of natural ventilation and quietness for people in noise-exposed areas.
+In addition, the test persons were devided into a “relaxed” and a “cognitively challenged” group.
+In a quiet, relaxed situation, the outside noise is perceived as much more annoying and louder than in a cognitively demanding situation.
+All these findings are included in the acoustic control methodology in order to finally offer a solution that is suitable for as many applications as possible.
+Further steps on the way to practical use focus on providing an optimal combination of natural ventilation and quietness for people in noise-exposed areas.